djaus2/SocketsUWP/README.md

 String messages are are sent as lines using WriteLine and so the receiving end reads until the string is terminated by a new line (which is removed), using ReadLine.
 There is also a capability to send and receive chars as you might do in a command mode.
 Finally, there is a a mode to send and receive a buffer (as an array of chars).

+The client and server need the same TCPIP port setting of course (set to default to 1234 in the Common class).
 The server starts in a listening mode.
 The client intiates.
 There is some handshaking where both end send some characters and the other end expects and receives certain characters.
 The server only supports one connection at a time, as doe sthe client.

 The Client and Server classes use delegates to communicate back to the hosting app when data is received.